Categories

 4. Texas Notary Record Book -

 Texas notary law requires notaries to record in a book (also called a notary record book or notary journal) certain information regarding the notarial acts that they perform.
 Notary record books may be used in courts as evidence.
 Texas notaries may be required to appear in court to prove that at a particular person who insists he or she did not sign a document did in fact appear before the notary.
 A properly maintained record book will enable a notary to prove that.
 Record books are inexpensive and range in price from $9.95 to $24.95.
+Click here to order a Texas notary record book.

 How to become a notary in Texas?

 The American Association of Notaries is your one-stop-shop to become a notary in Texas.
 We manufacture all notary stamps here in Texas.
 We are also a bonding agency licensed to do business in Texas and can provide you with the required four-year, $10,000 notary bond.
-We can also file your notary application electronically with the Texas Secretary of State so you can get approved faster.
-Please click here to become a notary in Texas.
+We can also file your notary application electronically with the Texas Secretary of State so you can get approved faster. click here to become a notary in Texas.

 Texas notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent in Texas.